iangorse/itemizer-vibe/README.md

 > **Note:** The application must be run using **HTTPS**; camera access will not work on HTTP due to browser security restrictions.

 ## Features
+ - Barcode-based booking in and out of items
+ - FIFO booking out (oldest item removed first)
+ - Product lookup with name and expiry assignment
+ - Expiry tracking for all items
+ - Mobile camera barcode scanning
+ - Persistent local storage (IndexedDB)
+ - Manual edit and removal of items
+ - Inventory summary and quick actions

 ## How to Use